abradshaw/getting-started-with-satellite-6/installation/registration.md

 You will then be prompted for your credentials, enter them and the system should be correctly registered, but not attached/consuming entitlements

-At this point its important to logon to the Red Hat Customer Portal and set the version of Satellite to 6.0
+At this point its important to logon to the Red Hat Customer Portal and set the version of Satellite to 6.0 (or higher depending on what version you are using).

 ![Select Satellite Version](../images/select-version.png)